 SPG Club 2022 - Artists

 Each year Sculpture Placement Group commission two artists to create domestically scaled sculptures exclusively for its SPG Club members.
-SPG work with leading contemporary artists, artists that we believe to be making significant work that investigates crucial themes.
+SPG work with leading contemporary artists, artists that we believe to be making art that investigates crucial themes and pushes the sculpture medium into new territory.
+These artworks are then produced in limited runs and given to SPG Club members.

 photo credit Mischa Haller